 While there are many benefits to having a Will in place, there are some things that may not be accomplished in a Will.
 It is important to keep in mind that some items may not flow through your estate and thus may not be distributed in accordance with your Will.

-During the estate planning process, it is important to speak with a lawyer experienced in such matters and knowledgeable of your unique situation.
+During the estate planning process, it is important to speak with a lawyer experienced in such legal matters and knowledgeable of your unique situation.

 A well designed estate can help minimize probate costs, estate taxes and can alert you to any potential statutory claims, that may impact your ability to deal with your assets as intended.

-A lawyer can discuss any potential claims that a “dependant” may have under Law, and/or with respect to any potential claims or entitlements.
+A lawyer can discuss any potential legal claims that a “dependant” may have under Law, and/or with respect to any potential claims or entitlements.
 An awareness of such responsibilities and rights can help prevent unintended consequences or surprises upon death.

 In addition to certain statutory claims, there are other legal limitations that must be considered when drafting a Will.

-Documents such as a marriage or cohabitation agreement, a separation agreement, or a shareholder’s agreement (with buy/sell provisions, or option agreements) may also affect your Will plan, and thus it is important that such information be shared with your representative(s) when designing an estate plan.
+Legal documents such as a marriage or cohabitation agreement, a separation agreement, or a shareholder’s agreement (with buy/sell provisions, or option agreements) may also affect your Will plan, and thus it is important that such information be shared with your representative(s) when designing an estate plan.

-In addition to determining how your estate will be distributed, a lawyer can speak to you about choosing a Personal Representative (Executor), and the considerations involved in selecting an appropriate person (or professional) to administer your estate.
+In addition to determining how your estate will be distributed, a lawyer can speak to you about choosing a Personal Representative (Executor), and the legal considerations involved in selecting an appropriate person (or professional) to administer your estate.